-You may feel a little woozy for the first hour or so after surgery due to anesthesia.
-The dentist will give you gauze to put in your mouth and bite down softly to stop the bleeding.
+You may feel a little woozy for the first hour or so after surgery due to the anaesthesia.
+Your dentist will give you gauze to put in your mouth and bite down on softly to stop the bleeding.
 It might be possible to cut the gauze within the first hour or so.

-You should rinse your mouth with a solution of one tablespoon of salt in eight ounces of water about 24 hours after surgery.
-This can be done two to three times a day to help avoid infection.
+You should gently and carefully rinse your mouth with a solution of one tablespoon of salt in eight ounces of water about 24 hours after surgery.
+This can be done 2 to 3 times a day to help avoid infection.

 It’s important to take it easy when you’re healing.
-Stop strenuous exercise, bending over, or lifting something heavy.
+Stop strenuous exercise, bending over, or lifting anything heavy.
 Instead of lying flat on your back, try to keep your head propped up at first.
 Stop smoking for a few days if you normally do so because it can slow down healing.
 Check out dental implants after extraction to learn more.

 Any surgery comes with the unfortunate truth of some pain.
 Your dentist, on the other hand, should be able to help you with this problem.
-Usually, they will write you a prescription for pain relief.
+The dentist will usually write you a prescription for pain relief.
 To assist with bleeding, those who do not want to take prescription painkillers can use over-the-counter pain relievers.
 If needed, a cold ice pack may be applied to the sore area to help numb it.
-Stop strenuous exercise and firm or crunchy foods to prevent pain from worsening.
+Don’t engage in any strenuous exercise and avoid firm or crunchy foods to prevent your pain from worsening.

 Bruising and Swelling

 This is to be expected following every major surgery.
-It normally peaks two to three days after surgery and then progressively improves.
-Swelling and bleeding may be minimized by applying an ice pack to the affected area.
+It normally peaks 2 to 3 days after surgery and then progressively improves.
+Swelling and bleeding may be minimised by applying an ice pack to the affected area to reduce inflammation.

 Within a few hours of surgery, all serious bleeding should end.
-Bite down gently on a gauze pack put over the surgical site to control bleeding.
-Replace the gauze pack with a moist black tea bag for a half hour if bleeding continues.
-It’s also a good idea to keep your back straight to stop jumping around too much.
+Bite down gently on the gauze pack put over the surgical site to control bleeding.
+Replace the gauze pack with a moist black tea bag for half an hour if bleeding continues.
+It’s also a good idea to keep your back straight and avoid any jumping or sharp, sudden movements.

-Many patients experience nausea as a result of anesthesia, pain killers, or blood swallowed.
-Small sips of a carbonated beverage can benefit a person who is feeling nauseous.
+Many patients experience nausea as a result of anaesthesia, painkillers, or blood swallowed.
+Small sips of a carbonated beverage can benefit a patient if they’re feeling nauseous.
 Ginger ale is particularly helpful because ginger soothes the stomach.